Give thanks for this great sweet potato casserole.

 These sweet potatoes taste so good for two reasons: the techniques and the ingredients.

 First, roast the sweet potatoes.
 Do not boil them.
 Roasting the sweet potatoes ensures that no excess water absorbs into the recipe, which would make them heavy and dull.
 Second, whip the mashed potatoes really well.
 This will get a lot of fluffiness into them and make them nice and light.

-Sweet potatoes do not need a lot of bells and whistles.
+Sweet potato casserole does not need a lot of bells and whistles.
 Here, a touch of fresh lemon juice and fresh ginger brightens the flavor, while brown sugar deepens the natural earthy sweetness.
-A pinch of salt for a savory counterpoint, some butter, and you’re all set!
+A pinch of salt for a savory counterpoint, some butter, and you’re all set to top with marshmallow!

-Why You Should Use Marshmallow Fluff and Not Marshmallows on Your Sweet Potato Casserole
+PRO TIP: Why You Should Use Marshmallow Fluff and Not Marshmallows on Sweet Potato Casserole

 Little marshmallows on top of the sweet potatoes are good.
 Fresh marshmallow fluff is so much better, almost to the point of game-changing.